sakship31/Workspace/README.md

 ## Description ##

 Workspace is a 3 in one Desktop Application built using Python.
-You can create, edit files, also maintain user specific(login based) work and paint with various app specific featuresat one place.
+You can create, edit files, also maintain user specific(login based) work and paint with various app specific features at one place.

 <p>
 For more details-